 The DRP100 headphones come with 40mm full-range drivers.
 We already know that this isn’t a lot for professional setups.
 On the other hand, when paired with a DAC amp, the headphones instantly get an upgrade way above their price range.

-On the low end the DRP100s won’t give you much without an amp – these low impedance headphones could use a dedicated amplifier.
+On the low end the DRP100s would give you enough even without an amp – these low impedance headphones don't really need a dedicated amplifier.

 The DRP100s are as budget-friendly as electronic drum kit headphones get.
 However, since you’ll also need an amp to squeeze the most out of them, they’re only as affordable as you requirements allow them to be.